corprew/theme_switcher/readme.md

 # Description:

 this is a moodle theme switcher block that will run on moodle 1.9.x, where x > 7.   it doesn't generate the errors or warnings that similar blocks generate, which makes it useful for demonstration purpose.
+This is archived because moodle 1.9.x is way past its support date.

 --corprew